 If a trade secret also meets the definition of a trade secret in s.
 812.081, F.S., the following penalty provided in s.
 812.081, F.S., for violating the confidentiality of trade secrets could still apply:

-“(2) Any person who, with intent to deprive or withhold from the owner thereof the control of a trade secret, or with an intent to appropriate a trade secret to his or her own use or to the use of another, steals or embezzles an article representing a trade secret or without authority makes or causes to be made a copy of an article representing a trade secret is guilty of a felony of the third degree, punishable as provided in s.
+“(2) Any person who, with intent to deprive or withhold from the owner thereof the control of a trade secret, or with an intent to appropriate a trade secret to his or her own use or to the use of another, steals or embezzles an article representing a trade secret or without authority makes or causes to be made a copy of an article representing a trade secret commits a felony of the third degree, punishable as provided in s.
 775.082 or s.
 775.083.

-(3) In a prosecution for a violation of the provisions of this section, it is no defense that the person so charged returned or intended to return the article so stolen, embezzled, or copied.”
+(3) In a prosecution for a violation of the provisions of this section, the fact that the person so charged returned or intended to return the article so stolen, embezzled, or copied is not a defense.”